nick-shaw/blackmagic-output/README.md

 2. **Low-level API call order**: When using the low-level API, `set_hdr_metadata()` must be called before `setup_output()`
 3. **Frame-level metadata**: Metadata is embedded in every video frame, not set globally
 4. **Matrix consistency**: When using the simplified API, the same `matrix` parameter is used for both metadata and R'G'B' →Y'CbCr conversion.
 With the low-level API, ensure consistency between `set_hdr_metadata()` and conversion functions.
-5. **Transfer function**: The library only sets the metadata - you must apply the actual transfer function (PQ/HLG curve) to your RGB data before conversion
+5. **Transfer function**: The library only sets the metadata - you must apply the actual transfer function (PQ / HLG curve) to your RGB data before conversion
-6. **All 14 metadata fields supported**: The library implements all CEA-861.3/ITU-R BT.2100 HDR metadata fields including display primaries, white point, mastering display luminance, and content light levels
+6. **All 14 metadata fields supported**: The library implements all SMPTE ST 2086 / CEA-861.3 HDR metadata fields including display primaries, white point, mastering display luminance, and content light levels
-7. **Matrix/Resolution restrictions**:
+7. **Matrix / Resolution restrictions**:
    - **Rec.601** is only supported for SD display modes (NTSC, PAL, etc.) and is the only matrix supported for SD
    - **Rec.709** and **Rec.2020** are only supported for HD and higher resolutions (720p, 1080p, 2K, 4K, 8K, etc.)